 Getting bored of the same old ear piercings that you’ve had forever?
 Want to get a body piercing that’s unique, stylish, and edgy?
 An industrial earring is right up your alley.
 Time to learn all about both types of industrial piercings, the locations, healing times, and everything else you need to know about this amazing ear piercing.
 Get ready for our favorite class: Industrial Piercings 101!
 Your guide to getting industrial earrings.

 Before we get started on all this important info, it’s important to remember that healing times can vary and that different types of piercings take longer to heal.
 Industrial piercings usually take about 2-3 months to heal on average, but this isn’t a guarantee.
 Keeping up with the piercing care is a MUST during the healing process.
 It’s also important to avoid changing jewelry during this healing period.
 Keep in mind that body piercings NEED to be done by professionals for obvious safety reasons.
-Once you finish reading, make sure to check out our site for all your body jewelry needs!
+Once you finish reading our complete guide to industrial piercings, make sure to check out our site for all your body jewelry needs!

 What is an Industrial Piercing?